-At Bardon State School we have a whole school Responsible Behaviour Plan (RBP) (PDF, 3.7MB).
+At Bardon State School we have a whole school Responsible Behaviour Plan, this is outlined in our Student Code of Conduct 2020 - 2024.
 This is available in our key policies section and in our Welcome Pack.
 Please take some time to review this document.

 Learning is not only focussed on the curriculum at Bardon State School.
 Learning about appropriate behaviours and social communications skills are equally important in our journey to be global citizens.
 Just like academic learning, not everyone gets it right the first time or at the same pace.
 Supports are provided to all students along their learning journey.

 Having clear expectations is the first step and you will notice the four school expectations throughout the school and also class developed rules within each classroom.
 It is also important to develop a predictable environment where the consequences for choices are outlined and known to all.
 This is why we also work with students in developing agreed positive consequences and negative consequences.